fhausmann/deepgrp_reproducibility/README.rst

 .. __: https://python-poetry.org/

 .. note::
-   To fully reproduce the results from the deepgrp paper you need to have a version of `RepeatMasker`__ `here`__ with `cross_match`__ and a version of `Repbase`__ which cannot be provided due to licensing restrictions.
+   To fully reproduce the results from the deepgrp paper, you need to have a version of `RepeatMasker`__ `here`__ with `cross_match`__ and a version of `Repbase`__, which cannot be provided due to licensing restrictions.

    .. __: https://github.com/rmhubley/RepeatMasker
    .. __: https://github.com/fhausmann/deepgrp_reproducibility/blob/master/repeatmasker/